sepses/slogert/README.md

 ## Workflow

+Prerequisites for running SLOGERT

+- `Java 11` (for Lutra)
+- `Apache Maven`
+- `Python 2` (for LogPai)
+    - the default setting is to use `python` command to invoke Python 2
+    - if this is not the case, modification on the `LogIntializer.java` is needed.

 SLOGERT works in the following flow, notes that the result from each step will be structured accordingly.

   - **1-init**: collect all files with name `<source>`, write it into a single file